canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

 The tests used [Moq](https://github.com/moq/moq4), a mocking library for .NET.
 I already wrote about the things [I like and dislike about Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}).
-Let's see the two issues with this test.
+Let's see the two issues in our sample test.

-Two issues to avoid when writing unit tests are **noise** and **hidden test scenarios**.
-First, tests are often full of noise in the form of complex arrange or setup scenarios.
-And, test values aren't obvious.
-Test names state an scenario, but you have to dig into the tests to find the test values.
-Remember, readability is king when writing unit tests.

-_Did you spot these issues on our sample test?
-No. It wasn't the naming convention._
+_Can you spot any other issues?
+The naming convention isn't one._

 <figure>
 <img src="https://images.unsplash.com/32/6Icr9fARMmTjTHqTzK8z_DSC_0123.jpg?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=800&h=400&fit=crop&ixid=eyJhcHBfaWQiOjF9" alt="Adjusting dials on a mixer" />